 Besides reading ingredients labels and using Protective Amulets like GoodGuide and Ecolabel Index, shop with skepticism.
 Pretend every potential purchase is an attempt to turn you into a werewolf.
 The branding is slick and the claims definitely sound great, but is it hiding a darker motive?

 Seek out sustainable companies that have been vetted by respected third-parties.
 Some trusted certifications include B Corp, Fair Trade, USDA Organic, LEED, and Cradle to Cradle Certified.
-These companies abide by a code of ethics that include a promise to uphold their social and environmental performance.
+These companies abide by a code of ethics that includes a promise to uphold their social and environmental performance.

 Pull the mask off the companies you support and make sure they really deserve your business.
 The Halloween references are fun, but Greenwashing is serious business.
 Don’t let misleading corporate marketing take more candy than they deserve.
 Sorry, had to sneak one more Halloween pun in there.